 IRS is one of the key malaria control strategies of the Ministry of Health (MOH)’s Zambian National Malaria Elimination Program (NMEP), which provides technical guidance, leadership, and coordination of malaria control and prevention activities in Zambia.

-In 2017, the government officially launched the National Malaria Elimination Strategic Plan (NMESP) 2017-2021, which aims to graduate Zambia from striving for malaria control to malaria elimination.
-In line with the guidelines included in the NMESP, the approach changed from the historic targeting of 50-60% of structures per district in 2017 to target 80% of the population per district across the country.
+In 2017, the government officially launched the National Malaria Elimination Strategic Plan 2017–2021, which aims to transition Zambia from malaria control to malaria elimination.
 In the same year, PMI continued IRS in the same 36 high-burden districts across Eastern, Luapula, Muchinga, and Northern Provinces and sprayed 634,410 structures out of 676,188 structures found.
-In 2018, PMI VectorLink, together with Zambia’s National Malaria Elimination Program (NMEP), supported IRS in Northern, Luapula, and Muchinga provinces and three pre-elimination districts (Chadiza, Katete, and Sinda) in Eastern Province.
+In 2018, PMI VectorLink, together with Zambia’s National Malaria Elimination Program (NMEP), supported IRS in Northern, Luapula and Muchinga Provinces and three pre-elimination districts (Chadiza, Katete, and Sinda) in Eastern Province.
 In 2018, VectorLink sprayed 579,490 structures out of 644,677 structures found.
 In 2019, VectorLink conducted IRS in 20 districts, targeting 597,625 structures using a clothianidin-based insecticide from October 2 to November 30, 2019.
-A total of 536,983 structures were sprayed out of 598,732 structures found by spray operators in the targeted districts, accounting for a coverage rate of 90%.
+A total of 536,983 structures were sprayed out of 598,732 structures found by spray operators (SOPs) in the targeted districts, accounting for a coverage rate of 90%.
 From September 29-November 18, 2020, PMI VectorLink supported IRS in 15 districts across Eastern (all nine districts), Copperbelt (the three rural districts), and Luapula (three districts) Provinces, targeting 639,536 structures which was later adjusted to 629,255 structures (after removing ineligible structures in Nchelenge).
 VectorLink sprayed 648,914 structures out of 672,581 structures found, resulting in a spray coverage of 97%.

-- Provide technical assistance to the NMEP and district health offices on management of DDT in former PMI-supported provinces.
+- Provide technical assistance to the NMEP, provincial and district health offices on training, monitoring and supervision of DDT use in former PMI-supported provinces–Northern, Luapula, and Muchinga.

 - Conduct entomological monitoring activities in seven surveillance districts to assess the impact of IRS operations on standard PMI entomological indicators.

-- Establish one satellite office in Nchelenge in addition to the already existing two to decentralize IRS planning activities to the districts and provide direct technical assistance to the districts of Nchelenge, Chiengi, and Kawambwa.
+- Maintain the satellite offices in Chipata, Ndola, and Nchelenge to decentralize IRS planning activities and provide direct technical assistance to the districts in Eastern, Copperbelt, and Luapula Provinces.

 - Assist NMEP in strengthening engagement with the private sector through public-private partnerships, especially with selected mining companies on the Copperbelt.

-- Through the PATH-led integrated data analytics activity, provide technical assistance to the NMEP Vector Control and Surveillance.
+- Through the PATH-led integrated data analytics activity, continue to provide technical assistance to the NMEP Vector Control and Surveillance.
 Monitoring and Evaluation, and Operations Research (SMEOR) units for visualization development and data review to support vector control decision-making.